USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

     ('R_mean', 'R_std', 'R_median', 'R_min', 'R_max', 'G_mean', 'G_std', 'G_median', 'G_min', 'G_max', 'B_mean', 'B_std', 'B_median', 'B_min', 'B_max')

-## <span style='color:Green'> Your turn: </span>
-Create a feature extraction function `f,fnames=extract_color_features_hsv(im,mask)` with inputs `im`, the image from which to extract features, and the binary annotation mask, `mask`.
+{% include alert class="question" title="Your turn" content="Create a feature extraction function `f,fnames=extract_color_features_hsv(im,mask)` with inputs `im`, the image from which to extract features, and the binary annotation mask, `mask`.
 Outputs will be a length-15 feature vector `f` describing statistics of the colors in HSV space within the image object and a length-15 list `fnames` with the feature names.
 Extract statistics from the hue, saturation, and value channels of the image.
 From each channel, compute the mean, standard deviation, median, min, and max value of pixels within the object mask.
 In order to convert between the RGB and HSV color space, use the command `skimage.color.rgb2hsv`.
 Order the features by channel first in the order given above and by statistic second in the order given above (i.e., the first and second features will be mean and standard deviation of the hue channel).
-Assign brief, descriptive strings for each feature and store those in `fnames` (e.g., `'H_mean'`, and `'H_std'` as names for the first two features).
+Assign brief, descriptive strings for each feature and store those in `fnames` (e.g., `'H_mean'`, and `'H_std'` as names for the first two features)." %}

 ```python